WISP Student FAQ

 A limited number of paid WISPs are available each year.
 For these, the employer has the option to select a particular student to fill the position through a resume collection and in some cases an interview.
-All paid WISP opportunities will be posted in a separate section of the job descriptions.
-Instructions for applying for paid WISPs on CCNet will be released after initial registration.
-Instructions for applying for paid WISPS on CCNet will be released after initial registration.
+All paid WISP opportunities will be posted on the WISP website and CCNet.
+Instructions for applying for paid WISPs on CCNet will be sent in mid-October.
 It is your responsibility to check the page periodically and keep abreast of all available paid opportunities.
-Students will be notified as to whether or not they have been selected for any of the paid WISPs prior to the WISP lottery in order that those students not selected may still be placed in a non-paid position.
+Students will be notified whether they have been selected for any of the paid WISPs prior to the WISP lottery in order that those students not selected may still be placed in a non-paid position.

 There are no WISPs posted for my geographic area.
 Can I still participate?

 Absolutely.
 Although we are always trying to expand our geographic base of available WISPs, there are students who come from areas where internships are traditionally scarce.
-In these cases, it is possible to work with the WISP coordinator to conduct an targeted search for a WISP opportunity.
-This will require a bit of extra legwork on your part, but is well worth the effort.
+In these cases, it is possible to work with a career advisor in OCS to conduct a targeted search for a WISP opportunity.
+This will require extra work on your part, but is well worth the effort.
 If you are interested in pursuing this option, it is very important that you contact the office soon as possible to get started.
 The earlier you begin your search, the better your chances of securing a WISP in your geographic and career-interest areas.

 Are the dates for WISP flexible?